ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.dotnet.markdown

 {NOTE/}

+---
 {PANEL:Example - Typical Initialization}

-This example demonstrates the initialization of a singleton document store, as well as setting the list of URLs and the default database.
+This example demonstrates the implementation of a singleton document store, as well as configuring the list of URLs and the default database.
 {CODE document_store_holder@ClientApi\CreatingDocumentStore.cs /}

 {PANEL/}